ct1/guides/production_postgresql.md

 ### 5. Setup triggers for full text search tables
 If you don't need to manually create triggers for tables (e.g. full text search) skip this topic

-Go to Servers/<myproj_production>/Databases/<database-name>/Schemas/public/Tables
+In pgAdmin 4 go to Servers/<myproj_production>/Databases/<database-name>/Schemas/public/Tables

-For each table you need to create triggers execute their corresponding script
+For each table you need to create triggers execute their corresponding script.
+Example: script for table campaigns

-Example:
-script for table campaigns
 ```
-Go to the command line of the table. use right-click/Scripts/SELECT script
+Right-click/Scripts/SELECT script and go to the command line.
 ```
-Replace default script with:
+Replace existing script with:
 ```
 DROP TRIGGER IF EXISTS tsvectorupdate ON shared_campaigns;
 DROP FUNCTION IF EXISTS campaigns_trigger();